microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-unclassifiedartifact.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents artifacts observed by Microsoft Security services that do not have a supporting API.
-While the Microsoft Threat Intelligence APIs provide API support for many types of [artifacts](../resources/security-artifact.md), there are some data elements that either are not yet supported or cannot be supported.
-This **unclassifiedArtifact** extends artifacts, communicating what information has been gathered to allow for information analysis but does not yet have an API available for further details.
+While the threat intelligence APIs provide API support for many types of [artifacts](../resources/security-artifact.md), some data elements either are not yet supported or cannot be supported.
+The **unclassifiedArtifact** resource extends artifacts, communicating what information has been gathered to allow for information analysis.
+An API is not currently available to provide for further details.

 This resource is not an addressable.
 The data contained is meant to communicate available information where applicable.